Print this topic

 Safe sleeping when you take your baby out

-Car seats or capsules protect your pēpi baby when travelling in the car.
+Car seats or capsules protect your pēpi when travelling in the car.
 Do not use them as a cot or bassinet.
-Car seats and capsules are not safe for your pēpi baby to sleep in when you are at home or at your destination.
+Car seats and capsules are not safe for your pēpi to sleep in when you are at home or at your destination.

-If you are out somewhere, make sure your pēpi baby has a safe place to sleep.
+If you are out somewhere, make sure your pēpi has a safe place to sleep.
 Take your wahakura, Pēpi-pod, Portacot or bassinet with you, and use it on a flat surface.

 Protecting your baby's head shape

-When your pēpi baby is sleeping, turn their head so that sometimes they face left and sometimes they face right.
+When your pēpi is sleeping, turn their head so that sometimes they face left and sometimes they face right.

-Tummy time, while your pēpi baby is awake, will help protect their head shape and make their arms strong.
+Tummy time, while your pēpi is awake, will help protect their head shape and make their arms strong.

 Remember: